allelomorph/ContainerStreamIO/README.md

 ```
 $$ 1 | 2 | 3 | 4 $$
 ```
+Two items to note in the above example formatter struct:
+* member functions must be const as a consequence of calling `to_stream`/`from_stream` directly
-Note that by templating the individual functions in the `custom_formatter`, instead of the struct as a whole, we can allow the compiler to deduce all the necessary template arguments for us at the call-site.
-This prevents the need for template arguments for every instantiation of `custom_formatter`.
+* templating the member functions instead of the struct as a whole allows for parameter deduction at the call-site, preventing the need for template arguments for every struct instantiation

 ## Usage
 All that's required is inclusion of `container_printer.hh` in the relevant source of your project.